 The "responsible individual" named by the depositor shall be a parent or guardian of the designated beneficiary.
 The custodial account shall have only one responsible individual at any time.
 If the responsible individual becomes incapacitated or dies while the designated beneficiary is a minor under state law, the successor responsible individual shall be the person named to succeed in that capacity by the preceding responsible individual in a witnessed writing or, if no successor is so named, the successor responsible individual shall be the designated beneficiary's other parent or successor guardian.
-Unless otherwise directed by checking the option below, at the time that the designated beneficiary becomes the responsible individual.
+Unless otherwise directed by checking the option below, at the time that the designated beneficiary attains the age of majority under state law, the designated beneficiary becomes the responsible individual.
 If a family member under the age of majority under state law becomes the designated beneficiary by reason of being a named death beneficiary, the responsible individual shall be such designated beneficiary's parent or guardian.